NNUAICS/EFCLGR/README.txt

 4.“SimplexQP_ALM” is a function required by EFCLGR, used to solve the membership matrix U.
 5.“EProjSimplex” is a function required by SimplexQP_ALM.
 6. “ClusteringMeasure”  is a function for calculating clustering performance metrics.
+7.  "datasets.rar" is the dataset used in this study.